Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-I have [Number] of years working in [Your Field], and possess an extensive background in [Specific Skills or Duties].
-I am looking to work with [Company Name] due to your standing for [Company’s] reputation].
+I have [Number] years of professional experience in [Your Industry] as well as an extensive background in [Specific Skills or Responsibilities].
+I am particularly interested in having the chance to join [Company Name] due to your standing in the name of the company.

-I believe my abilities and experiences make me a suitable candidate for this role.
-I would like the chance to further discuss with you about my potential contributions on your staff.
+I believe my abilities and work experience make me a strong candidate for this role.
+I would be delighted to speak with you further about how I can add value for your group.

 Sincerely,